 Chris Beardsley was signed by Graham Westley in summer 2009, despite not having the most prolific record for previous clubs at non-league level.
 Maybe a bit of a gamble by the boss, but it paid dividends during Beardo’s stay with Boro’.
-A lack of that goalscoring pedigree might not have inspired much confidence, but the forward took the opportunity to finally make a name for himself after a series of false starts.
+A lack of that scoring pedigree might put others off, but the forward took the chance to finally make a name for himself after a series of false starts.
 Goals remained at a premium, but Beardo established himself in the first team with a series of highly impressive and tenacious displays.

 Never afraid of ruffling the feathers of defenders throughout the league, Beardsley put the legwork in to enable others to flourish around him.
-Although finding the net was perhaps seen a second string to his bow, to finish with 10 goals in the 2009/10 title-winning season was no mean feat and a valuable contribution.
+Although finding the net was a second string to his bow, finishing with 10 goals in the 2009-10 title-winning season was no mean feat and a valuable contribution.
 The step up to League Two and then League One were taken in his stride; Beardo making himself at home at a higher level.
 He helped guide us to a second successive promotions in 2011; finishing as the club’s top goalscorer as Boro’ narrowly missed out on a third.

-Stats do not include expunged Chester City fixtures in 2009/10.
+Stats do not include expunged Chester City fixtures in 2009-10.